Mdkamrulislam786/advance-react/src/pages/ecosystems-to-learn/redux/redux.md

 MIddlewares
 Redux uses a special kind of addon called middleware to let us customize the dispatch function.
 Redux middleware provides a third-party extension point between dispatching an action, and the moment it reaches the reducer.
 People use Redux middleware for logging, crash reporting, talking to an asynchronous API, routing, and more.
-Unlike a reducer, middleware can have side effects inside, including timeouts and other async logic.
+Unlike a reducer, middleware can have side effects inside, including timeouts and other async logic

 MIddlewares runs one after another in chain:
 In this case, the action is passed through: